Tuning Neural Network Models for Better Accuracy

 Tuning Experiments, Part 3: Varying Batch Size

-The accuracy and loss of each model will be compared while changing the ‘batch size’.
-For simplicity, all other parameters (e.g. learning rate, epochs, number of neurons, hidden layers) will be kept constant.
-The one hidden layer with 18 neurons model will be used.
-Not every number of batch size is tested, so feel free to create new code cells with a different number of batch size.
+In these experiments, the hyperparameter changing is the batch size.
+For simplicity, all other parameters (e.g. learning rate, epochs, number of neurons, number of hidden layers) will be kept constant.
+The Baseline model will be included.
+Not every batch size is tested, so feel free to create new code cells with different batch sizes.
+Recall that batch size is a hyperparameter that sets the number of samples used before updating the model.

 model_1H18N_BS16 = NN_Model_1H(18,0.0003)